Stellar2703/gitea/readme.md

 1. Limited the users to create zero repositories
 2. no user except admin user can create and run organizations in the service
+3. Limited max_size of a file to be uploaded in a repository to 30 mib